Cause and Effect – To trade with the market

-The economic data is the cause for the currency movement.
+The economic data is the cause of the currency movement.
 The central bank can control this to an extent via their speeches & Statement.
 That’s why the market focuses on these events very closely and that’s why you see all central bank events on your economic calendars in red – meaning a high impact event.
 This cycle continues month to month from central bank meeting to their next meeting.
 Traders are continually assessing the central bank speeches and economic data for the next leg of direction in the major currencies.

 Can you see now how this is the ‘CAUSE‘ of all market movement and activity?

 Check this chart out below it’s full of big moves.
 Each one of these moves can be attributed to a ‘fundamental’ release’.

-Now I haven’t labelled them all because my writing was a bit dodgy but you can see clearly each major move was the caused by an event.
+Now I haven’t labeled them all because my writing was a bit dodgy but you can see clearly each major move was caused by an event.
 Can you see now how crazy it is to use ‘Robots’ or other ‘EA’s’ to make your ‘directional’ trading decisions?
 They have no idea the economic numbers are coming out.
 If you’ve used these in the past I’m sure you’ve got a bag full of sad trading stories to tell.

 Now for the EFFECT

 The resulting effect of the currency movements are plotted on charts and this is your technical analysis.
 Investors & traders use the technical trendlines to place entry orders in the market.
 But the technicals wouldn’t even exist if the currencies didn’t move in the first place.
 But let’s not run the technicals down too much because they also provide great trading opportunities.
 Because Bank traders globally use technical analysis to place their orders in the market we know exactly where to get in and where to get out.
 Traders do use momentum ‘indicators’ such as Stochastics or RSI to gauge momentum but it’s more to manage positions then as the main reason to open a fresh position.
 It’s the trendlines, support, and resistance, which is the most important Effect of the fundamentals that traders focus on.